-Each C-130H or L-100-30 aircraft is powered by four Allison turboprop engines with four Hamilton Standard 54H60-117 propellers.
-The engines installed in C-130Hs bear the military (USAF) designation T56-A-15; in L-100-30s, a commercial version of the same power plant, the 501-D22A, is used.
-The differences between the two models are minor, and for most purposes they may be regarded as identical.
+Each C-130H or L-100-30 aircraft is powered by four Allison turboprop engines fitted with four Hamilton Standard 54H60-117 propellers.
+The engines installed in C-130Hs bear the military (USAF) designation T56-A-15: in L-100-30s, a commercial version of the same power plant, the 501-D22A is used.
+The differences between the two models are minor. and for most purposes they may be regarded as identical.

-12 The T56-A-15/501-D22A is one of the most successful aircraft engines ever built.
-Dependable and efficient, the present design is the well-refined product of many years of testing and field use in the Hercules and other aircr-aft.
-The basic engine weighs only about 1850 pounds; yet it is capable of developing 4910 equivalent shaft horsepower under standard day conditions -- almost 2.7 horsepower per pound of weight.
-Of course, as installed in Hercules aircraft, the maximum rated horsepower of the engine is never used.
-The output of each engine is limited to 19,600 inch-pounds of torque (4200 shaft horsepower at the propeller) to extend the service life of the airframe.
+The T56-A-15/501-D22A is one of the most successful aircraft engines ever built.
+Dependable and efficient. the present design is the well-refined product of many years of testing and field usc in the Hercules and other aircraft.
+The basic engine weighs only about 1850 pounds: yet it is capable of developing 4910 equivalent shaft horsepower under standard day conditions-almost 2.7 horsepower per pound of weight.